 5. Areas tested: Irrespective of the number of sections or sub-sections IIFT papers test you on the following areas:

-- English Usage
+1. English Usage

-- Reading Comprehension
+2. Reading Comprehension

-- Quantitative Aptitude
+3. Quantitative Aptitude

-- Data Interpretation
+4. Data Interpretation

-- Analytical Reasoning
+5. Analytical Reasoning

-- General Knowledge
+6. General Knowledge

 6. No sectional time limit: IIFT does not prescribe any sectional time limit and expects the students to not only allocate appropriate time to each section but also ensure that this time allocation is implemented.
 Not being able to do either of these would lead to not being able to achieve the sectional cut-off.

-7. Differential Marking: Questions of different sections have different marks but in all papers GK & EU questions have the minimum marks and QA & DI questions have the maximum marks.
+7. Differential Marking: Questions of different sections have different marks but in almost all papers GK & EU questions have the minimum marks and QA & DI questions have the maximum marks.

 8. Negative marking: Negative marking is a standard feature in IIFT.
 Usually it is 1/3rd of the marks allocated to the question for every incorrect answer.